-Here’s the latest on living Apollo astronauts as of mid-2025 to early 2026.
+Here’s the latest snapshot on living Apollo astronauts, based on reputable sources up to mid-2025.

 Direct answer